unnmd/swift-book/TSPL.docc/LanguageGuide/Concurrency.md

 In addition to writing code in an actor that protects temporary invalid state by omitting potential suspension points, you can move that code into a synchronous method.
-The `convertFarenheitToCelsius()` method above is a synchronous method, so it's guaranteed to *never* contain potential suspension points.
+The `convertFahrenheitToCelsius()` method above is a synchronous method, so it's guaranteed to *never* contain potential suspension points.
 This function encapsulates the code that temporarily makes the data model inconsistent,